allthingsit117/test1/README.md

 If you get stuck, are confused, or want to explore more advanced features, please visit the official Cowrie documentation: https://docs.cowrie.org/en/latest/README.html

+# Disclaimer

+I did not create nor do I own Cowrie.
+This script simply automates the installation process to help others deploy it more easily.
+All credit for the Cowrie project goes to the official maintainers.
+Visit the official GitHub repo at https://github.com/cowrie/cowrie for source code and contribution details.